mattccanz/cc-resource-archive/creative-commons-kiwi.md

 author: Creative Commons Aotearoa New Zealand
 license: CC BY 3.0
 ---

-A quick video on the basics of Creative Commons.
+Our world famous video explaining Creative Commons, with the equally world famous CC Kiwi.
 Downloadable from [Vimeo](//vimeo.com/25684782) and [Internet Archive](//archive.org/details/CreativecommonsKiwi).